 There are many different ways adoption can look, and it can seem overwhelming when starting the process.
-If you are considering adoption in Texas, choosing to place through an agency can be helpful in having the support to manage the personal, legal, and emotional aspects.
+If you are considering adoption in Texas, choosing to place through an agency can help have the support to manage the personal, legal, and emotional aspects.
 Using an agency will provide you with a caseworker who will not only help you navigate your choices pre-placement but will continue to offer support and guidance during post-placement as well.
 There are different agencies available for different types of adoption, but for my private domestic adoption, I used The Gladney Center for Adoption.

 Once you choose an agency, those professionals can help you figure out if you would like to have an open adoption, semi-open adoption, closed adoption, or a variation on any of these.
 These terms describe the amount of interaction you have with your child after placement.
 In a closed adoption, there is no information exchanged between the birth and adoptive families.
 Closed adoptions are not as commonplace as in the past, with most parties of the adoption triad now choosing to be more involved after placement.

-It is important to remember that what works, in the beginning, may change as life continues on.
-You might start off semi-open and then transition into a more open and relaxed relationship.
-I made the decision to change my open adoption to a more semi-open relationship after one year because it better fit the needs of both myself and the adoptive family.
+It is important to remember that what works, in the beginning, may change as life continues.
+You might start semi-open and then transition into a more open and relaxed relationship.
+I decided to change my open adoption to a more semi-open relationship after one year because it better fit the needs of both myself and the adoptive family.
 When I started my adoption process, I did not understand why a birth parent would not choose to be as open as possible with the adoptive family.
 It was not until I walked my own journey that I began to understand why, for some people, having limited interaction regarding her child might be a better fit.
-I struggled with guilt regarding this choice until I was able to connect with other birth parents to receive the support that allowed me to work through my own feelings in order to feel content with my decision.
+I struggled with guilt regarding this choice until I was able to connect with other birth parents to receive the support that allowed me to work through my own feelings to feel content with my decision.

 Choosing an Adoptive Family